-3. Verify visa availability
+3. Verify Visa Availability

-4. Submission of Form I-485
+4. Filing Of Form I-485

-It is important to emphasize that if you are applying for adjustment of status to be a permanent resident under Section 245(i) of the Immigration and Nationality Act, you must complete both Form I-485 and Supplement A to Form I-485, Adjustment of Status Under Section 245(i).
+It is important to emphasize that if the alien is going to request an adjustment of status under Section 245(i) of the Immigration and Nationality Act, they must complete both the I-485 and Supplement A of the I-485, adjustment of status under the section 245(i).

 USCIS may require additional evidence in the following cases: